 Based on the information available this permission is considered to be one which will require the approval of a biodiversity gain plan before development is begun because none of the statutory exemptions or transitional arrangements are considered to apply."

-Please do not hesitate to contact us if you have any queries in relation to this advice.
+Please contact us if you have any queries in relation to this advice.

 Yours sincerely,